alexpetros/unplannedobsolescence.com/content/blog/do-not-use-hx-boost.md

 ### I don't want the whole page to repaint

-If you have your cache headers set properly, browsers [don't do this anymore](https://developer.chrome.com/blog/paint-holding).
+If you have your cache headers set properly, browsers don't do this anymore.
-This website uses exclusively regular links, and if you click around up top you'll see that the header largely stays in place.
+This website ([unplannedobsolescence.com](/)) uses exclusively regular links, and if you click around up top you'll see that the header largely stays in place.

-The most important part of that blog post is this line:
+Here's the Chrome team [announcing this feature](https://developer.chrome.com/blog/paint-holding):

 > Try Paint Holding in Chrome Canary (Chrome 76) and let us know what you think.
 Developers shouldn't have to worry about making any modifications to their pages to take advantage of it.

+Chrome 76 came out four years ago, in 2019.
-Everyone who built their website with regular links gets a free upgrade to their website pushed out to billions of people; the same cannot be said for everyone who tried to replace that functionality with JavaScript.
+Everyone who built their website with regular links got a significant, free performance upgrade to their website pushed out to billions of people;
+the same cannot be said for everyone who tried to replace that functionality with JavaScript.

 ## What's even the point of htmx then?
 Does htmx suck?